-Did you know that as anesthesia professionals, we have the power to make a significant positive impact on our environment without compromising our quality of care?
+Did you know that, as anesthesia professionals, we have the power to significantly impact our environment without compromising our quality of care?

-No doubt, these new sustainability-focused anesthesia practice modifications will become the standard of care in hospitals and outpatient facilities everywhere as they seek to reduce their carbon footprints.
-And, as an added perk, facilities providing anesthesia will also benefit from cost reduction given their markedly reduced use/waste of volatile agents and other medical/pharmaceutical items.
+These new sustainability-focused anesthesia practice modifications will undoubtedly become the standard of care in hospitals and outpatient facilities everywhere as they seek to reduce their carbon footprints.
+And as an added perk, facilities providing anesthesia will also benefit from cost reduction, given their markedly reduced use/waste of volatile agents and other medical/pharmaceutical items.

 In this first Sustainability in the OR blog post, you’ll learn how to apply low-flow anesthesia maintenance, which is our single best clinical practice to make the greatest impact toward protecting our planet from the effects of our global warming volatile anesthetics.

 Read on to learn how and why you should make the effort.